EIS-Bonn/Squerall/README.md

 Sparkall has 3 GUIs to (1) provide access config to data in Data Lake, (1) map data and (3) query mapped data.
 Refer to Sparkall-GUI here: (Sparkall-GUI)[https://github.com/mnmami/spakall-gui]

+For more information, refer to the paper here: ["Teach me to fish" Querying Semantic Data Lakes](https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes)

 More info to come soon.
 Contact me on: mami@cs.uni-bonn.de